Skip to main content

 Neeraj Bharwani

-Neeraj Bharwani is a Junior Associate at Mamo TCV Advocates.
+Neeraj Bharwani is an Associate at Mamo TCV Advocates.
 He joined the firm as a legal trainee in 2020 gaining experience in civil and commercial law.

-Neeraj graduated from the University of Malta with a Bachelor of Laws in 2020 with a dissertation entitled ‘The Protections Afforded to Minority Shareholders: A Comparative Analysis Across EU Member States’.
-He then graduated from the University of Malta with a Master of Advocacy in 2021.
+Neeraj graduated from the University of Malta with a Bachelor of Laws in 2020, and then graduated from the University of Malta with a Master of Advocacy in 2021.
+He was called to the Bar in 2022.

 Education